|

 If using a store bought pizza dough, try bringing it to room temperature before you roll it out/shape it!
 It makes things so much easier.

-Enjoying making themed pizzas?
+Enjoy making themed pizzas?
 Try out this Cat in the Hat Pizza next!

 Similar Posts